yannickkirschen/console-arena/docs/index.md

 ![Overview](img/Overview.png)

-Here is a simplified UML diagram (the classes for YAML parsing are left):
+Here is a simplified UML class-diagram.
+To focus on the relevant part of the application (where the actual business logic happens), the classes for
+YAML parsing are left in this diagram.
+I chose a class diagram in favour of other popular diagrams such as an activity or interaction overview diagram because it is an easy way to show the structure of an application.
+You can directly see what classes are involved and can dive right into the code.
+Other diagrams can be used as a specialization.

 ![UML](img/UML.png)